kwilteam/kwil-js/README.md

     .concat(input)
     .publicKey('public_key') // Can be a hex-encoded public key, or bytes.
     .signer(await provider.getSigner()) // can use wallet if NodeJS
-    .buildTx()
+    .description("Click sign to execute the action!") // your custom signature message .buildTx()

 // broadcast transaction to kwil network